Learning Dissipative Chaotic Dynamics with Boundedness Guarantees: Abstract

 \section{Abstract}

 Chaotic dynamics, commonly seen in weather systems and fluid turbulence, are characterized by their sensitivity to initial conditions, which makes accurate prediction challenging.
-Despite its sensitivity to initial perturbations, many chaotic systems observe dissipative behaviors and ergodicity.
-Therefore, recently various approaches have been proposed to develop data-driven models preserving invariant statistics over long horizons.
-Although these methods have shown empirical success in reducing instances of unbounded trajectory generation, many of the models are still prone to generating unbounded trajectories, leading to invalid statistics evaluation.
-In this paper, we propose a novel neural network architecture that simultaneously learns a dissipative dynamics emulator that guarantees to generate bounded trajectories and an energy-like function that governs the dissipative behavior.
-More specifically, by leveraging control-theoretic ideas, we derive algebraic conditions based on the learned energy-like function that ensure asymptotic convergence to an invariant level set.
-Using these algebraic conditions, our proposed model enforces dissipativity through a ReLU projection layer, which provides formal trajectory boundedness guarantees.
-Furthermore, the invariant level set provides an outer estimate for the strange attractor, which is known to be very difficult to characterize due to its complex geometry.
-We demonstrate the capability of our model in producing bounded long-horizon trajectory forecasts that preserve invariant statistics and characterizing the attractor, for chaotic dynamical systems including Lorenz 96 and a truncated Kuramoto--Sivashinsky equation.
+Recent approaches have focused on developing data-driven models that attempt to preserve invariant statistics over long horizons since many chaotic systems exhibit dissipative behaviors and ergodicity.
+Despite the recent progress in such models, they are still often prone to generating unbounded trajectories, leading to invalid statistics evaluation.
+To address this fundamental challenge, we introduce a modular framework that provides formal guarantees of trajectory boundedness for neural network chaotic dynamics models.
+Our core contribution is a dissipative projection layer that leverages control-theoretic principles to ensure the learned system is dissipative.
+Specifically, our framework simultaneously learns a dynamics emulator and an energy-like function, where the latter is used to construct an algebraic dissipative constraint within the projection layer.
+Furthermore, the learned invariant level set provides an outer estimate for the system's strange attractor, which is known to be difficult to characterize due to its complex geometry.
+We demonstrate our model's ability to produce bounded long-horizon forecasts that preserve invariant statistics for chaotic dynamical systems, including Lorenz 96 and a reduced-order model of the Kuramoto-Sivashinsky equation.